Lorentyfle/SCF_HF_PCCP/Timothee_Jamin-Alex_Delhumeau-HF_SCF_final/READ_ME.txt

 cp1 =
-1           <= Value of the coefficient if we are at a rank <= p 0           <= Value of the coefficient if we are at a rank > p thr_SCF =   <= It's to be noted that if the value exceed 1e-9, the threshold read will not be exact.
+1           <= Value of the coefficient if we are at a rank <= p 0           <= Value of the coefficient if we are at a rank > p thr_SCF =   <= It's to be noted that if the value is smaller than 1e-9, the threshold read will not be exact.
 Please, refer to the threshold outputed to be certain of the precision of the SCF.
 1.0E-8      <= Value of the threshold in scientific notation.
 --SCF_End--